fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 When `.spec.type` is set to `azuredevops`, the referenced secret must contain a key called `token` with the value set to a [Azure DevOps personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).

-The token must has permissions to update the commit status for the Azure DevOps repository specified in `.spec.address`.
+The token must have permissions to update the commit status for the Azure DevOps repository specified in `.spec.address`.

 You can create the secret with `kubectl` like this: